allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

 to reserve an appointment(s) as needed.
 If there are no suitable times, contact the instructor.

+---

 ## Course Description

+- Prerequisite: CMPSC 100 or permission of the instructor.
+- Distribution Requirements: QR, SP.

 A continuation of CMPSC 100 with an emphasis on implementing, using, and evaluating the computational structures needed to efficiently store and retrieve